 The Indian currency is the rupee, and interns will be able to exchange USD for rupees upon arrival at the Indian airport.
-For the 2023 program, each intern exchanged approximately \$200 USD and had plenty of rupees for snacks, clothing, souvenirs, tips, off-campus meals, and other miscellaneous items.
+Interns typically exchange approximately \$200 USD and have planty of rupees for exchange approximately \$200 USD and have plenty of rupees for snacks, clothing, souvenirs, tips, off-campus meals, and other miscellaneous items.
 Interns may consider bringing more USD to be hidden and used in case of emergency.
-USD can also be used in some of the tourist and shopping areas in bigger cities, such as Agra or Delhi.